 This chilled breakfast fruit compote is made with a generous mix of prunes, apples, raisins and oranges.
 Served chilled, this fruit recipe is a nice addition to add color and flavor to your breakfast or brunch table.
-You can also find more breakfast fruit ideas like this fruit compote here.

 The warm bright inviting colors of the fruits are eye-catching and add that needed punch of color when you are serving a special brunch menu or just want something a bit different.
 A hint of cinnamon adds a deep rich flavor to the fruit juices.